Filing Claims Against Safe Auto Insurance Company

 What Do I Need to File A Safe Auto Claim?

 Hopefully, you called the police and had a police report made.
-You should always do this in any accident to prevent the other driver from changing his story.
+You should always do this immediately after an accident to prevent the other driver from changing his story.
 If so, you should have the police report number to provide.
 Additionally, you will need complete documentation of your losses and injuries.
 Your medical bills and records from each of your providers as well as documentation proving lost wages that you are claiming.

 Do Not Give a Recorded Statement